blkperl/blkperl.github.com/content/puppet/replace_ca_cert.md

 * Stop all puppet agents.

-If running the daemon the run `service puppet stop` on all the clients and if running by cron then disable all the puppet crons.
-This is not necessary but it will prevent the clients from spamming logs while your replace the certs.
+If running the daemon, run `service puppet stop` on all the clients

+If running by cron then disable all the puppet crons.

+This is not necessary but it will prevent the clients from spamming logs while you replace the certs.
 It may also prevent some clients from getting into a weird limbo state.

 * Verify time is correct on all the puppetmasters.

 If the servers are not in sync then the certs generated will not work.
-I would recommend NTP if your not already running it to keep all your machines in sync.
+I would recommend using NTP if you're not already running it.

 Generate a new CA Cert
 ----------------------